Today, I’ll show you how to make your first steps with RetroPie on Raspberry Pi

 Once you finish downloading the image, follow this procedure to create the SD card:

-If you don’t have an SD card slot on your computer, you can use a cheap adapter to plug it on a USB port (check the price on Amazon) - Download and install Etcher if needed (it’s a free tool to flash SD card)
+If you don’t have an SD card slot on your computer, you can use a cheap adapter to plug it into a USB port (check the price on Amazon).

-- After a few minutes, you SD card is ready
+• After a few minutes, your SD card is ready.

-- Press one key for a few seconds until RetroPie detect it
+• Press one key for a few seconds until RetroPie detects it.

-- If you have a basic controller, without all keys, let one key pressed for a few seconds until the wizard move to the next one
+• If you have a basic controller, without all keys, press one key for a few seconds until the wizard moves to the next one.

 Basic configuration